Medicinal Garden

 Target system: Reproductive System, Muscular System

-Use: Was used a common remedy for women that experienced painful menstruation symptoms and symptoms of menopause (hot flashes, insomnia, irritability).
-Has been used externally on the skin to improve complexion, warts, and acne.
-Can also be applied externally onto swollen joints for arthritis.
-Also was used as a remedy for tinnitus.
+Use: Black cohosh was used as a common remedy for women that experienced painful menstruation symptoms and symptoms of menopause (hot flashes, insomnia, irritability).
+It has been used externally on the skin to improve complexion, warts, and acne, as well as applied onto swollen joints for arthritis.
+It was also used as a remedy for tinnitus.

 Preparation: Medicinal Parts- roots/rhizomes.
-They are dried up and smashed into a powder, taken in tablets or other preference.
-Can also be made into a tincture.
-WARNING: May cause liver damage, facial swelling, gastrointestinal problems like diarrhea and indigestion.
+They are dried up and smashed into a powder, taken in tablets or made into a tincture.
+WARNING: May cause liver damage, facial swelling, and gastrointestinal problems like diarrhea and indigestion.

 Borage